cmap/dockerized_mts/normalization/README.md

 # Normalization Module

-This module takes in mean fluorescence intensity (MFI) values in a matrix and produces long tables with logMFI and normalized logMFI values.
+This module takes in mean fluorescence intensity (MFI) values in a matrix and produces long tables with logMFI and normalized logMFI values (**note:** all logs are log base 2).
 The module also produces a compound key which tracks the compounds in the data set.

 ## Normalization overview